 If you have significant environmental impacts such as air quality, noise, odour and waste you may need to meet EPA policies, standards and guidelines.
-Live music venues in particular need to comply with noise guidelines.

-If you use a footpath outside your business for seating, displaying goods or advertising signs on a footpath you will need a local laws permit from the Council.
+If you use a footpath outside your business for seating, displaying goods or advertising signs, you will need a local laws permit from the Council.